DimABSA/DimABSA2026/README.md

 4. Opinion terms are incorporated to align with the ABSA structure.
 -->

-Based on this formulation, we define two subtasks equivalent to those in Track A, with the stance target regarded as the aspect.
+Based on this formulation, we define the following subtask mirroring Track A, with the stance target treated as the aspect.

 ### Subtask 1: Dimensional Aspect Sentiment Regression (DimASR)